comparch-s19/LEGv8-peripherals/README.md

 Written by Thomas Schofield

 TimerA is a 16-bit timer peripheral with a counter, configure, and period register.
 When instantiating the timer, use "defparam" to define a base addresss.
 The counter can be accessed directly at the base address.
 The configure and period registers are offset by 8 and 16 respectively.
 Example addresses are also provided in the file's comments.
 For more information about the configure and period registers, please visit the [documentation](https://docs.google.com/document/d/1194CkKZIows6x4uw8eE9A71nns8_jBOXP3iYx2TQ9FE/edit?usp=sharing).

+## Matrix_Peripheral0 ##
+Written by Richard Dell

+Matrix_Peripheral0 is a collection of 8 16-bit registers that will display their values on the DE0 extension board's matrix.
+Each register can be given its own address and can only be written to when that specific address is called.
+The registers will output to the GPIO_Board module to convert the value into a signal that can be displayed on the matrix.
+For more information, see the [documentation](https://docs.google.com/document/d/1Q0sn7gO6WcJYBJXdXe38DZ1Wy6tpFMuzw1jIvvxrgDk/edit?usp=sharing).

 ## Another Peripheral ##
 The third student to add a peripheral should replace this with documentation for the peripheral or a link to where documentation can be found.